Fresno Grizzlies Game Notes at Lake Elsinore

 - Fresno Grizzlies Game Notes at Lake Elsinore - Fresno Grizzlies

-- Giants Breakout Offensively In 10-4 Victory Over Rawhide - San Jose Giants
+- Velasquez's Late Home Run Vaults Giants Past Rawhide - San Jose Giants

-- Forecast for 50th W: Grizzlies' Bullpen Bears Down While Offense Storm(s) Back Late 9-6 Against Lake Elsinore - Fresno Grizzlies

-- Ports Stunned by 66ers' Comeback in 9-8 Loss - Stockton Ports

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.